 Howard Wettstein is Professor of Philosophy at the University of California, Riverside.
 His research interests lie in the areas of philosophy of language and philosophy of religion, and his many publications include the books Has Semantics Rested On a Mistake?, and Other Essays (1991), The Magic Prism: An Essay in the Philosophy of Language (2004), and The Significance of Religious Experience, and Other Essays (2012).

 Howard and his wife took a vacation in Greece in 2008, and he has kindly sent me some photos from that trip.
 He writes, “Here are a few from the best vacation of our lives, in Athens, Milos, and Sifnos, in 2008.
 The power of Athens, for one who has studied philosophy, goes without saying.
 But the islands were wondrous.
 It’s painful even to think about the crises that are affecting Greece and the Greek people at the present time.
 Here’s hoping that it’s short lived.”

-[Click on the images to view at a larger size.]
+[Click on the images to view as a slide show at larger size.]